Sir Bradley Wiggins says he '100% did not cheat' after damning MPs' report

 "These allegations, it's the worst thing to be accused of, I have said that before, but it is also the hardest thing to prove you haven't done."

+"Was there a performance enhancement?
+You tell me there was.
+There may well have been, yeah, but they were the rules at the time to treat this problem.
+That's what I was prescribed.
+I can't change the last five years."

-Former Team Sky and British Cycling coach Shane Sutton, who left his technical director role in April 2016 following bullying and discrimination allegations, told a BBC Two documentary in November riders legally used banned drugs to "find the gains".
+Former Team Sky and British Cycling coach Shane Sutton, who left his technical director role in April 2016 following bullying and discrimination allegations, told the MPs that Wiggins' use of triamcinolone had been "unethical".

 Wiggins replied: "That hurts me, actually.
 Shane knows exactly why I was taking that medication.
 I don't know what his motivation is, that's all I'll say."